the-ethan-hunt/GDG-Python-slides/README.md

-# GDG-Python-slides
+# GDG-meetup-slides
-Slides for the Google Developers Group(GDG) Vadodara's meetup on 'Python for data science'
+Slides for the Google Developers Group(GDG) Vadodara's meetup on 'Python for data science'.